What if you could relocate to a seaside town and still live within your budget? Well, it’s still possible just south of the border!

 Rosarito enjoys a Mediterranean climate with warm, dry summers and mild winters.
 However, the city averages over 300 days of sunshine annually.

 Summer temperatures in Rosarito typically range from the mid-70s to mid-80s Fahrenheit, making it the perfect time to enjoy the city’s beaches and outdoor activities.
-In the winter, temperatures are milder, with average highs in the mid-60s Fahrenheit and lows in the mid-40s.
+November through May has milder temperatures with average highs in the mid-60s Fahrenheit and lows in the mid-40s Faherenheit.

 Rosarito can be prone to marine layer clouds and fog, particularly in the morning and early afternoon during summer, but this usually clears up by midday.
 The city can also experience occasional rain in the winter, but rainfall is generally low and sporadic.